ActualAngel1/acdc/README.md

 Next features:
 ---
 - Detecting functions using my own cool algo I will explain later.
-- Divition into Basic-Blocks.
+- Disition into Basic-Blocks.
 - Start working on dataflow analysis.

-  And much more :D
+- And much more :D